Te0SX/TSM/README.md

 To run the project locally run the following commands.

 ```
+brew install postgresql (on a Desktop for psycopg2)
 pip install -r requirements.txt
 python manage.py makemigrations
 python manage.py migrate